tboronczyk/stelvulpo/README.md

   * [Star Fox 2 Font Tools](https://www.romhacking.net/utilities/346) - encode/decoding utilities
   * [Audacity](https://www.audacityteam.org/) - to edit sound files

-Most of the above utilities run on Windows but the `build.sh` script invokes unix/Linux utilities as well.
+Most of the above utilities run on Windows while the build script `build.sh` scripts the final patching and invokes unix/Linux utilities.
 You can either use [Cygwin](http://cygwin.com) to run the build script on Windows or [Wine](https://winehq.org) to run the utilities on non-Windows platforms.

 ### Docker

-For those fond of [Docker](https://docker.com), the included `Dockerfile` creates a basic development image based on Ubuntu 20.04.
+For those fond of [Docker](https://docker.com), the included `Dockerfile` creates a basic development environment based on Ubuntu 20.04.

   * Build Docker image